pyr/dot.emacs/README.md

 ### Updating dependencies

-Dependencies may be updated by running `cask sync` then `cask install`.
+Dependencies may be updated by running `emenv sync` then `emenv install`.